-If you have a deep cavity, advanced periodontal disease or traumatized tooth, you are susceptible to an abscessed tooth because bacteria will have an opportunity to get down to the root of your tooth.
+If you have a deep cavity, advanced periodontal disease, or traumatized tooth, you are susceptible to an abscessed tooth because bacteria will have an opportunity to get down to the root of your tooth.
 When an abscess is small, it may go unnoticed but it will eventually bring about pain.

 Risks of an Abscess Tooth

-If an abscessed tooth is not treated, it can cause total tooth loss and the infection can also destroy jawbone.
+If an abscessed tooth is not treated, it can cause total tooth loss and the infection can also destroy the jawbone.
 Sometimes the infection can spread into your sinuses, head, and even neck.
 If left untreated long enough, your abscessed tooth can lead to sepsis.

 Treatment for Abscessed Tooth

-An abscessed tooth is usually treated with either a root canal therapy or endodontic surgery.
-During endodontic surgery, dentist will open the gum tissue near the abscessed tooth, remove the infected tissue, remove the tip of your tooth’s root and fill the root canal at the base of your tooth’s root.
+An abscessed tooth is usually treated with either root canal therapy or endodontic surgery.
+During endodontic surgery, the dentist will open the gum tissue near the abscessed tooth, remove the infected tissue, remove the tip of your tooth’s root and fill the root canal at the base of your tooth’s root.
 After your surgery, the surrounding bone will be able to heal.

 If an abscess damages the tooth until it is beyond saving and requires extraction, a dental implant is one replacement option – but only if there is enough bone to anchor the implant